 Port Manatee is one of Florida’s largest and fastest growing seaports, handling a variety of cargos.

-- Two mobile harbor cranes equipped with clam-buckets
+- Three mobile harbor cranes equipped with clam-buckets

 - 40 feet deep water draft

-- Two mobile harbor cranes with a lift capacity of 100 tons each, 165 tons combined
+- Three mobile harbor cranes with a lift capacity of 100 tons each, 165 tons combined

 - New 10 acres intermodal yard